Libenu

 What are some non-monetary ways for others to get involved in your organization or cause?

 There are many ways to get involved with Libenu.
-We welcome volunteers to cook or bake with our clients, play music, make jewelry, paint, garden, and more.
-Libenu clients also love to be included in community events, so if you are hosting events or get-togethers, consider inviting our folks.
+We welcome volunteers to cook or bake with our residents, play music, make jewelry, paint, garden, and more.
+Libenu residents also love to be included in community events, so if you are hosting events or get-togethers, consider inviting our folks.

 Source: righteouscrowd.org